The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Glen Elk / Montpelier neighborhood in Clarksburg are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the Glen Elk / Montpelier neighborhood in Clarksburg are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower